nest/ode-toolbox/README.md

 Choosing the optimal solver for systems of ordinary differential equations (ODEs) is a critical step in dynamical systems simulation. ode-toolbox assists in solver benchmarking, and recommends solvers on the basis of a set of user-configurable heuristics.
 For all dynamical equations that admit an analytic solution, ode-toolbox generates propagator matrices that allow the solution to be calculated at machine precision.

+The workflow of ode-toolbox can be visually summarised as follows, where initial nodes are marked by a double line, and results nodes in green:

 <p align="center">
 <img src="https://raw.githubusercontent.com/clinssen/ode-toolbox/merge_shape_ode_concepts-dev/doc/fig/flow_diagram.png" alt="Flow diagram" width="361" height="341">
 </p>